a survey of international trial results.

 “This is an exciting result, but some caution is warranted,” cautioned Adrian Martineau, a professor of respiratory infection at Queen Mary University of London who led the study.

-Researchers are still investigating whether benefits of vitamin D for exacerbation prevention are experienced by everyone, or only by people with lower vitamin D levels.
+Researchers are still investigating whether benefits for exacerbation prevention are experienced by everyone, or only by people with lower vitamin D levels.

-“We are doing individual patient data meta-analysis to answer this question,” Martineau told Allergic Living, adding that results are expected early in 2017.
+“We are doing individual patient data meta-analysis to answer this question,” Martineau told Allergic Living.
 “Once results are in, we would recommend taking vitamin D tablet supplements.”